-At its 22 March 2010 meeting, the Board of Gas Industry Co agreed to submit a recommendation to the Associate Minister regarding retail contracts.
+At the 22 March 2010 meeting, the Board of Gas Industry Co agreed to submit a recommendation to the Associate Minister regarding retail contracts.
 The Recommendation sought endorsement for an industry-led arrangement of benchmark terms.
 The Recommendation was sent to the Minister on 29 March 2010.
-The Associate Minister's endorsement can be found here.
+The Associate Minister's endorsement can be viewed here.

 In March 2010, Gas Industry Co submitted a recommendation to the Associate Minister of Energy and Resources that a retail contracts oversight scheme be established.
 On 12 May 2010, the Associate Minister advised her support for the retail contracts oversight scheme.

 There, we set out the process for conducting the baseline assessment and provide information about the steps required by Gas Industry Co, the independent assessor, and retailers.